Germinating the seeds

-Getting started -- You may plant each seed in individual, small containers.
-Or you plant them all in a single container, but it may be more difficult to transplant them later.
+Getting started -- You may plant each seed in individual, small containers, or all together in a single container.
 Either way, use pots with drainage holes

 coarse sand.
-An alternate mix is 3 parts perlite to 2 parts coir fiber or
+An alternate mix is 1 perlite to 1 part coir fiber or

 peat moss, with some slow-release fertilizer

 Until the seeds sprout, ensure that the surface soil always stays moist.
-A plastic dome or bag is good for maintaining moisture, but leave it open a crack to allow some fresh air in.
+If you enclose the pots to maintain moisture, leave it open a crack to allow some fresh air in, to prevent stem rot later on.
 You may need to drip a few drops of water over the seeds every day to keep the seeds moist.

-The ideal temperature for germination is between 65 to 74 degrees F (18-23°C).
+The ideal temperature for germination is between 65 to 77 degrees F (18-25°C).
 A little cooler at night is ok.
-Avoid letting them get above 77° F (25°C).
+Avoid letting them get above 80° F (27°C).
 I recommend placing a minimum/maximum thermometer near the pots.